SiLab-Bonn/irrad_spectroscopy/README.rst

 - matplotlib
 - jupyter (examples)
 - pandas (creating gamma library from the web)
+- pytest (run the tests)

 It's recommended to use a Python environment like `Miniconda <https://conda.io/miniconda.html>`_.
 After installation you can use Minicondas package manager ``conda`` to install the required packages

 .. code-block:: bash

-   conda install numpy scipy pyyaml matplotlib jupyter pandas
+   conda install -y numpy scipy pyyaml matplotlib jupyter pandas pytest

 To finally install ``irrad_spectroscopy`` run the setup file